shapirov103/appmod-blueprints/applications/java/functest/README.md

 Following is the output

 ```
-This script is performing the Funnctional test for Java application
+This script is performing the functional test for Java application
 Based on the input parameter, color marked will be deemded as functionality failure
 The number of arguments is: 2
 Functional test failed: Mentioned Colour Found